If you are learning Spanish sentence structure, the first thing to know is that Spanish is not random.

 - Hazlo. = Do it.

-Word order is flexible, but beginners should stay simple
+Word order can change, but beginners should stay simple

 For example: